Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

-#@SECTION: 3.
-In the context of using the ImplementationDataType, a DataProto
-typeMapping exists that refers to a DataPrototype typed by the Implemen tationDataTypes in the role secondDataPrototype and to another Dat aPrototype typed by an ImplementationDataType with a subElement in
+3. In the context of using the ImplementationDataType, a DataProto typeMapping exists that refers to a DataPrototype typed by the Implemen tationDataTypes in the role secondDataPrototype and to another Dat aPrototype typed by an ImplementationDataType with a subElement in